RoseauTechnologies/Roseau_Load_Flow/doc/models/Transformer/index.md

 the constructor has three potential values:

 * `"single"` if you want to model a single-phase transformer
-* `"split"` if you want to model a split-phase transformer
+* `"center"` if you want to model a center-tapped transformer
 * Any windings (`"Dd0"`, `"Dz6"`, etc.) to model a three-phase transformer.

 Here is an example of the creation of `TansformerParameters` instances.